 The project Representation of a Piano (2010 – currently in process) by Oscar Abraham Pabón (1984, Venezuela) stems from the intention to construct a piano in a context of precariousness.
 From materials found in the nearby environment and without any relevant experience in constructing musical instruments, the artist tries to represent a piano – not by chance a perfect symbol of Western civilization – returning to its essence, its main objective, which is to make music.
-The limitations implied by this work method are of vital importance, as they enforce a reconsideration of a given form and logic while stimulating the emergence of alternative and potentially new appearances.
+The limitations implied by this working method are of vital importance, as they enforce a reconsideration of a given form and logic while stimulating the emergence of alternative and potentially new appearances.

 Representation of a Piano reflects the way modernity has been inserted outside the West and provides an understanding of how repetition, representation or the act of copying, instigated by local interpretations, needs and possibilities, can lead to alternative and new forms.
 Or, in short; how a copy can become something original.